KevinDockx/HttpCacheHeaders/README.md

 The middleware itself does not store responses.
 Looking at [this description]( http://2ndscale.com/rtomayko/2008/things-caches-do "Things Caches Do"), this middleware handles the "backend"-part: it generates the correct cache-related headers, and ensures a cache can check for expiration (304 Not Modified) & preconditions (412 Precondition Failed) (often used for concurrency checks).

-It can be used together with a shared cache (eg: Microsoft.AspNetCore.ResponseCaching - to be injected in the request pipeline before this component), a private cache or both.
-In the sample, the Microsoft.AspNetCore.ResponseCaching cache store is used to effectively cache the responses.
+It can be used together with a shared cache, a private cache or both.
+For production scenarios the best approach is to use this middleware to generate the ETags, combined with a cache server or CDN to inspect those tags and effectively cache the responses.
+In the sample, the Microsoft.AspNetCore.ResponseCaching cache store is used to cache the responses.

 [![NuGet version](https://badge.fury.io/nu/marvin.cache.headers.svg)](https://badge.fury.io/nu/marvin.cache.headers)